-The Georgia Criminal Justice Coordinating Council assists eligible victims of crimes with medical, funeral, crime scene clean-up and mental health counseling expenses.
+The Georgia Criminal Justice Coordinating Council assists eligible victims of crimes with victim compensation, which includes medical, funeral, crime scene clean-up, and mental health counseling expenses.
 In addition, if applicable, victims may also apply for lost wages or loss of support benefits.
 Here is a link to submit an application for financial assistance.

 The State Board of Pardons and Paroles offers victim services including a service called V.I.P., which is a 24-hour automated information system used by the Georgia Department of Corrections in partnership with the State Board of Pardons and Paroles to provide victims of crime and/or their families with access to information about their offender by dialing the toll-free V.I.P. number - (800) 593-9474 to get information regarding the custody status of an inmate.